Rampaul770/spyAngelXE8/README.md

 sending only what has changed </pre>

 ## *Libs*:
+- iconchanger > To change applications icon.
+- INDY components > Used to internet access.
 - sndkey32.pas > Used to simulate keyboard keys.
 - StreamManager.pas > Used to capture the screen, and do the pixel comparison.
-- iconchanger > To change applications icon.
-- KeyHook > Used to build "DLL" to get typed keys (method 2) without using the timer
+- KeyHook > Used to build "DLL" to get typed keys (method 2) without using the timer.
+- DCPcrypt > Cryptographic Component Library.
+- dclsockets190.bpl > TClientSocket and TServerSocket components.

 ## Screenshots